Alfonso II of Asturias: Early life

 He was born in Oviedo in 759 or 760.
 He was put under the guardianship of his aunt Adosinda after his father's death, but one tradition relates his being put in the Monastery of San Xulián de Samos.
 He was the governor of the palace during the reign of Adosinda's husband Silo.
 On Silo's death, he was elected king by Adosinda's allies, but the magnates raised his uncle Mauregatus to the throne instead.
 Alfonso fled to Álava where he found shelter with his maternal relatives.
 Mauregatus was succeeded by Bermudo I, Alfonso's cousin, who abdicated after his defeat at the Battle of the Burbia River.

 Alfonso proclaimed king

 Alfonso was subsequently elected king on 14 September 791.
 Poets of a later generation invented the story of the secret marriage between his sister Ximena and Sancho, count of Saldana, and the feats of their son Bernardo del Carpio.
 Bernardo is the hero of a cantar de gesta written to please the anarchical spirit of the nobles.

+Alfonso moved the capital from Pravia, where Silo had located it, to Oviedo, the city of his father's founding and his birth.
+There he constructed churches and a palace.
+He built the churches of San Tirso, where he is buried, and of San Julián de los Prados (aka Santullano), high above overlooking the nascent city.